Russia's Gazprom says can exempt rebel-held areas from Ukraine gas contract

 MOSCOW Kremlin-controlled Gazprom said on Thursday it would exempt gas supplies to rebel-held regions from its main contract with Ukrainian Naftogaz, days before Kiev uses up gas volumes it has already paid for.

-The dispute flared up last week when Gazprom said it started direct gas supplies to the regions of eastern Ukraine held by pro-Moscow rebels.
-Gazprom said Naftogaz would have to pay for these supplies to the rebel-held areas.

-But on Thursday, Gazprom spokesman Sergei Kupriyanov said: "We are ready at the moment to exclude our gas supplies to Donbass from our discussions (with Ukraine)."
+"We are ready at the moment to exclude our gas supplies to Donbass from our discussions (with Ukraine)," Gazprom spokesman Sergei Kupriyanov told the Rossiya-24 TV channel.

 Gazprom and Ukrainian state energy firm Naftogaz have accused each other of not sticking to agreements on gas supplies.